Tilt your head back a bit and look in the mirror. Do you see the way your nose connects to your upper lip?

 Even with the many successful operations and treatment for cleft lip and palate, some kids have a hard time growing up with this condition.
 They may have classmates who tease or bully them or who are just curious and want to know more about it.

 In either case, kids with clefts can get help handling these situations by speaking with their parents, teachers, or counselors, and of course, any member of their cleft palate team.
-The good news is that kids with cleft lip or cleft palate can grow up to be healthy, happy adults!
+The good news is that kids with cleft lip or cleft palate can and do grow up to be healthy, happy adults!

-Reviewed by: Joseph A. Napoli, MD, DDS, and Linda D. Vallino, PhD, MS, CCC-SLP/A, FASHA
+Originally reviewed by: Joseph A. Napoli, MD, DDS, and Linda D. Vallino, PhD, MS, CCC-SLP/A, FASHA

 |Cleft Palate Foundation/American Cleft Palate-Craniofacial Association The Cleft Palate Foundation is a nonprofit organization dedicated to improving the quality of life of people affected by facial birth defects.
 For information and support.
 Call: (800) 24-CLEFT|